-1 Indicates course also satisfies a Core requirement.
+Course also satisfies a Core requirement.

-Transfer students must complete a minimum of 9 semester hours in the legal studies minor at Mount Mercy.
-A grade of C or above (Cdoes not count) is required for each course in the minor.
+Transfer students must complete a minimum of 9 semester hours in the pre-law minor at Mount Mercy.
+A grade of C or above (C- does not count) is required for each course in the minor.